keelback-code/out-proud/README.md

 Viewer email - Viewer receives an email using EmailJS.
 Variables inserted by Creator, contains instructions for the Viewer on what to do next.

-Signup/Login/Logout - functionality built by allauth, forms styled for use on site
+Signup/Login/Logout - functionality built by allauth

 ### Future Features